 - 2 to 3 tablespoons Kahlua or Baileys

-- For the cake: Preheat oven to 350° F. Grease three 8-inch cake pans with Crisco and dust with cocoa powder to help easily release the cake after it is baked.
+- Preheat oven to 350° F. Grease three 8-inch cake pans with Crisco and dust with cocoa powder to help easily release the cake after it is baked.

 - Combine the Kahlua and sour cream in a cup, stir until the sour cream is mixed into the liquor and set aside.

 - In a medium-sized bowl, sift the flour and cocoa powder.
 I usually sift my cocoa powder with a sieve instead of my actual sifter.
 Add the baking powder and salt and set aside.